icecream95/udev-hid-bpf/README.md

 There is currently no way to change the keyboard backlight RGB settings from Linux, but the EC remembers it from MyASUS.

+Perhaps a full kernel driver would be better for this?
+That would allow the backlight to be exposed as a LED for desktop environment integration, the backlight could be automatically disabled on suspend.

+As an alternative to the physical key on the keyboard, the script `kb-bl.py` in this repository uses `python3-hidapi` (or `hidapi-cffi` on PyPI) to set the brightness.

 # udev-hid-bpf

 An automatic HID-BPF loader based on udev events written in Rust.
 This repository aims to